-Are you new to online shopping?
-If you're on the Canadian side of the border and thinking of shopping on U.S. sites, hidden costs may catch you by surprise.
+If you're on the Canadian side of the border and shopping online on U.S. sites, hidden costs may catch you by surprise.
 There are things you should check before you give out your credit card number.

-First, check that the site offers international shipping or at least shipping to Canada.
-There is nothing more irritating than going through an e-commerce site, filling your shopping cart and then discovering that the vendor does not ship outside the continental United States.
+First, check that the shopping site offers international shipping or at least shipping to Canada.
+There is nothing more irritating than going through an online store, filling your shopping cart and then discovering that the vendor does not ship outside the continental United States.

 Shipping Charges to Canada

 Good sites will list their shipping policies and procedures up front, usually under the customer service section or the help section.
 Shipping charges are determined by weight, size, distance, speed and number of items.
 Be sure to read the details carefully.
 Don't forget to factor in the exchange rate for the shipping charges as well as for the cost of the merchandise.
 Your credit card company may also add a charge for currency conversion.